thanhlt-1007/stimulus/HANDBOX.md

 In turn, Stimulus helps you build small, reusable controllers, giving you just enough structure to keep your code from devolving into "JavaScript soup"

+### b.
+About This Book

+This handbox will guide you through Stimulus's core concepts by demonstrating how to write several fully functional controllers.
+Each chapter builds on the one before it; from start to finish, you'll learn how to:

+- print a greeting addressed to the name in a text field.

+- copy text from a text field to the system clipboard when a button is clicked.

+- navigate through a slide show with multiple slides

+- fetch HTML from the server into an element on the page automatically

+- set up Stimulus in your own application

+Once you've completed exercise here, you may find the [reference documentation](https://stimulus.hotwired.dev/reference/controllers) helpful for understading technical details about the Stimulus API.

+Let's get started!

 ## <u>2.
 Hello, Stimulus</u>

 ## <u>3.
 Building Something Real</u>